Party in My Head (September song): Critical reception

 Allmusic compared the song to Rihanna's work with Loud.
 They said it "is the kind of crowd-pleasing, punchy and club-friendly".

 Chart performance

 Currently, the song debuted at number sixty on the Swedish singles chart on the issue date of 15 July 2011.
 After one week on the charts, it rose to number thirty-two.
 Its currently stayed in the charts for nine weeks.
 The song was mildly successful in the United States reaching a peak of 17 on the U.S iTunes Dance Charts.

 Music video

-The music video started filming on July 18th 2011 and was directed by Patric Ullaeus.
-The music video will be released when the single "Me and My Microphone" will be released, which was announced by September on her Twitter account.
+The music video started filming on 18 July 2011 and was directed by Patric Ullaeus.
+The music video will be released when the single "Me and My Microphone" is released, which was announced by September on her Twitter account.